deblokc/taskmaster/README.md

 ## Configuration files

-The configuration file is in YAML, and has 3 main fields
+The configuration file is in YAML, and has 3 main fields (all optional).
+Any unknown field will be ignored.
+Keep in mind that the Discord field requires that you've build the executables using `make DISCORD=true`, else it will simply ignore it.

 #### programs:
 ```yaml